-Students are required to first read all assigned readings and then respond to the module discussion board topic by Wednesday at 11:59pm.
+Students are required to first read all assigned readings and then respond to the module discussion board topic by the deadline posted to Canvas.
 Original posts (responses to the question posed) should be approximately 1 page in length, in a Word document equivalent.
-Students will then respond to two other student's original posts, as well as any questions I may ask regarding their post by Sunday at 11:59pm, when the weekly topic will close.
+Students will then respond to two other student's original posts, as well as any questions I may ask regarding their post when the discussion board is due.
 These posts should be approximately 1⁄2 page.
 Be sure to use references to reading material in all the posts you can, especially when agreeing with or refuting points made by the author.
 Responses consisting of a lack of thought as in "I agree" or "great thought" will not count as a quality response.

-If I pose a question to your post, it will be by Saturday, so be sure to check to see if I have posted on your discussion board anytime on Sunday; please keep in mind that if you do not see a post by me from that week, then I did not ask you a question and you are not required to respond.
+If I pose a question to your post, you will be required to respond, in addition to the usual requirements; keep in mind that if you do not see a post by me from that week, then I did not ask you a question and you are not required to respond.
 Please also regularly check your university email account, as follow-up questions will also be asked through email.
 Required responses to other students must be on their original post, not on the question they pose to you.
 This idea here is to keep the conversation going; you will discuss with other students, as well as with the instructor.